HareemFatima5/DSA-Assignment-1/README.md

 - **Dynamic Process Management**: Users can add new processes during scheduling.
 - **Dynamic Memory Management**: Proper handling of process completion and memory cleanup.

-# 1024-bit Primality Testing with Circular Linked List
+# 1024-bit Primality Testing

-This project implements a primality testing algorithm for a 1024-bit number using a circular linked list in C++.
+This implements a primality testing algorithm for a 1024-bit number using a in C++.
 The program generates a random 64-bit number and reconstructs a larger number to check its primality using the Miller-Rabin primality test.

 ## Features